SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Botanical Gardens: Another gem in Golden Gate Park is the Botanical Gardens.
 It's home to more than 50,000 plants from around the world.
 Each season, you will find something new in bloom.
 Learn more about visiting and what you can expect each season.

 Conservatory of Flowers: This is another fun stop in Golden Gate Park.
 The conservatory offers a closer look at plants and flowers from different climates around the world.
-There are five areas and four of them offer a permanent collection of plants.
+There are five areas, four of which offer a permanent collection of plants.
 The fifth is a fun area with rotating exhibits.
 See pictures and learn more about visiting here.

 Richmond District in San Francisco: Top 10 Things to Do